spatie/laravel-medialibrary/UPGRADING.md

 - the `Spatie\MediaLibrary\MediaCollection\MediaCollection` has been moved to `Spatie\Medialibrary\HasMedia\MediaCollection`.
 Be sure to change this in every model where you registered media collections
 - the `Spatie\MediaLibrary\File` class has been moved to `Spatie\Medialibrary\HasMedia\File`.
 Update all usage your might have in `registerMediaCollections` on your models
 - the `Spatie\MediaLibrary\Helpers` namespace has been changed to `Spatie\Medialibrary\Support`.
 Normally, you wouldn't have used this classes directly
+- the `Spatie\MediaLibrary\MediaStream` class has been moved to `Spatie\Medialibrary\Support\MediaStream`.
+Rename this in all your classes where you used class.

 ## 7.3.0